Are golf shoes worth it? Improved Grip and Comfort?

 Unfortunately, it is very easy for people wearing metal spikes to cause small amounts of damage to the green called spike marks.

 In recent years I have seen more golf courses stipulate that you can’t wear shoes with metal spikes.
 Only soft spiked shoes are allowed in an effort to avoid spike marks.
 My personal opinion is that on soft or wet greens soft spikes can actually cause more problems but I think I am in a very small minority!
+The only people who can get away with metal spiked shoes now are professional golfers.

 Stability is the second advantage of golf shoes over trainers.
 Golf shoes are designed to help support your foot during the swing, sneakers or trainers aren’t designed for that purpose.

 Another major reason to consider purchasing some golf shoes is protection from wet weather.
 Indeed if you have a tendency to play early morning then it doesn’t need to even rain in order for your feet to get damp from the dew on the grass.
+If you tend to play in wet conditions then a spiked pair of golf shoes would be my advice to give you more grip.

 Spikeless Golf Shoes